Testing Out Our New Worm Factory

 The Worm Factory Worm Composter unit comes with a helpful guide that tells you how to set it up, some interesting facts on vermicomposting, the anatomy of worms and a troubleshooting section.
 It also includes all the bedding that you need to get started.
 This makes it an ideal unit for beginners.

-Although their are many different species of worms, the red wigglers are ideal for a worm compost bin.
-They love darkness and despise light.
-Some species of worm like light and will exit your worm bin if they feel there isn’t sufficient light available.
+Although there are many different species of worms, the red wigglers are ideal for a worm compost bin.
+They love darkness.
+Some species of worm like light and will escape your worm bin if there isn’t sufficient light.

-As a side note, on a recent trip to Costa Rica, I visited a fair-trade coffee grower and learned that although his farm was natural and completely sustainable, he had imported his red wigglers from California.
-So, make sure you get the red wiggler.
+As a side, on a recent trip to Costa Rica, I visited a fair-trade coffee grower.
+Although his farm was natural and completely sustainable, he had imported his red wigglers from California because red wigglers are the best compost companions.
 A website that the guide recommends is Find Worms.com.

 Red wigglers require moisture to breathe because they take in oxygen through their skin and will die if they dry out.
 Too much moisture and the worms can drown.